 Stroke Intervention and Intra-Arterial Thrombosis

-UPMC’s neurosurgery and neurology experts are among the national leaders in stroke therapy.
-We employ a team-based approach to achieve the best possible outcomes for people suffering from a stroke.
+UPMC’s neurosurgery and neurology experts are among the national leaders in stroke intervention therapy techniques.
+We employ a team-based approach to achieve the best possible outcomes for people suffering from stroke.

 Our stroke patients receive world-class care, starting at the emergency room and continuing through: